Class of 2017

 - Hometown: Seattle, WA

-Julia, a student in the Mendoza College of Business, is passionate about marketing and social media.
-She is heavily involved as a New Media Intern for the Office of Undergraduate Admissions and enjoys participating in the Student International Business Council.
+Julia is passionate about marketing and social media.
+On campus she was a new media intern for the Office of Undergraduate Admissions and enjoyed participating in the Student International Business Council.

 For her summer experiences, Julia spent a month in the Rocky Mountains with NOLS and a summer in Washington, D.C., interning at FINCA International, a microfinance organization that works in 22 countries.
-Julia helped Notre Dame’s Deloitte Center for Ethical Leadership develop their social media and research strategies for her Global Inquiry Summer Experience by serving as a research assistant.
-She spent her Professional Venture summer in Los Angeles, working as an intern for Starcom MediaVest.
+Julia helped Notre Dame’s Deloitte Center for Ethical Leadership develop their social media and research strategies for her Global Inquiry summer as a research assistant.
+Her final summer was spent in Los Angeles interning for Starcom Mediavest Group.

 - Areas of Study: Finance; Political Science